Fast-and-Pythonic/microScript-TextMate-syntax-highlighting-for-VSCode/README.md

 ---

 I plan to add a few more pieces in the future.
-For example, highlighting functions (and possibly object names) of the microScript standard library.
+For example, highlighting the tools of the microScript standard library.
+Functions, object names, and more.